Posted by: Northwest Eye in General on August 1, 2025

 Persistent Eye Irritation: A Key Symptom to Monitor

-Statistics show that a considerable number of individuals experiencing eye irritation may be at risk for more serious conditions, including symptoms of corneal ulcers.
+Statistics show that a considerable number of individuals experiencing eye irritation may be at risk for more serious conditions, including corneal ulcers.
 Therefore, we encourage you to consult an eye care professional for a thorough evaluation and appropriate treatment if these symptoms continue.

 Early intervention can prevent complications and ensure better outcomes for your eye health.
 Remember, we are here to help you through this process.